Barb horse

-The Barb horse, also known as the Barbary horse (حصان بربري), is a breed of riding horse with historic roots in North Africa.
-Known for its hardiness and stamina, it has influenced a number of modern breeds, including many in northern and western Africa.
+The Barb or Berber is a North African breed of riding horse with great hardiness and stamina.
+It is closely associated with the history of Berber or Amazigh peoples of the Maghreb.
+It has influenced a number of modern breeds, including many in northern and western Africa.

 Etymology

-The first recorded use of the name "Barb" appears in the translation of the work Description of Africa by Hassan al-Wazzan (better known as Leo Africanus), which predates its adoption across Europe.
+The first recorded use of the name "Barb" appears in the translation of the work Description of Africa by Hassan al-Wazzan (better known as Leo Africanus), which predates its adoption across Europe..
 The Barb horse breed derives its name from the Barbary Coast states, according to French historian Jean-Marie Lassère, who attributes the name to the tradition of naming animals based on their geographical origin.
 Jean-Louis Gouraud, on the other hand, connects the Barb to the Berbers (the European name for the Imazighen), stating that "their histories and fates are inseparable".
 European sources also referred to this regional horse as "Berber," in reference to a region known under Roman rule as "Berberia" or "Barbaria".
 The term "Berber" is rooted in the ancient Greek word barbaros, a label the Romans used for non-Romans, especially the Numidians.
 Before this distinction, the term "Barb horse" was often synonymous with the Spanish Jennet or Zenata horse, referring to horses bred by the Moors (the European term for the conquerors of Al-Andalus) in the Iberian Peninsula.

 History

-When imported to Europe, Barbs were sometimes mistaken for Arabians, although they have distinctly different physical characteristics.
-Europeans noted the similarities in size and appearance between the two breeds, particularly as both were handled by Berber Muslims who spoke Arabic.
-For instance, the Godolphin Arabian, one of the foundation sires of the Thoroughbred, was often referred to as the "Godolphin Barb" due to his origins in Tunisia, though his actual breed remains debated.
+The Godolphin Arabian, one of the foundation sires of the Thoroughbred, was often referred to as the "Godolphin Barb" due to his origins in Tunisia, though his actual breed remains debated.
 Some sources argue that his conformation more closely resembled a high-quality Barb horse rather than an Arabian.
-Other notable Barb horses included the Curwen Barb and the Toulouse Barb, both influential in the early development of the Thoroughbred breed.

-The Barb is now bred primarily in Algeria, Morocco, Spain and southern France.
-Due to difficult economic times in North Africa, the number of purebred Barbs is decreasing.
-The World Organization of the Barb Horse, founded in Algeria in 1987, was formed to promote and preserve the breed.
-In 2014, the International Equestrian Federation recognized the Barb horse as their Horse of Honor at the World Equestrian Games in Normandy.
+In 2014, the International Equestrian Federation recognized the Barb horse as its Horse of Honor at the World Equestrian Games in Normandy.